Aftermathic/creativebot-butpython/README.md

 # creativebot-butpython

-pip install the needed libaries.
+throw it in to https://replit.com

-then go in to config.py and add your bot token.
+put in your bot token

-then run main.py
+and then run main.py